HackYourFuture/post-grad-ed/Week3/README.md

 - Pick a technical assignment that's challenging enough for you to spend 2 weeks on (ask your mentor for help if needed)
 - Make a plan of action of how you're goign to approach this assignment (use the aforementioned resources)
-- Work on this assignment for two weeks. **Deadline is next week Saturday 23.59 CET.**
+- Work on this assignment for two weeks. **Deadline is next week FRIDAY 23.59 CET.**
 - Discuss with your classmate whenever you're stuck

 While you're doing it, I'd like you to reflect on the list of concepts shared with you at the beginning of the week: